The Day the Balloon Went Up: Plot

 It is Walker who suggests taking the balloon to Pinner Woods and tying it to a tree.
 Jones decides to take his van to prevent it being carried away by the wind.
 They find a fallen tree just outside the woods.
 Unfortunately, while Mainwaring is securing one of the ropes, Jones and the platoon release their ropes too soon, and the balloon floats away, taking Mainwaring with it.
 The platoon, Vicar and the Verger follow it in the van, while Hodges, after his motorbike fails to start, borrows a tricycle from Mr Blewitt, and later, a tandem from a young couple.
 Jones suggests shooting holes in the balloon to make it descend, but Walker and the others fail to hit it.
-Meanwhile, the RAF have also spotted the balloon, as well as Mainwaring, whom an air patrol mistakes for "a little fat round thing" on the end of the rope.
+Meanwhile, the RAF have also spotted the balloon, as well as Mainwaring, whom an air patrol identify as "a little fat round thing" on the end of the rope.
 Mainwaring gets entangled in haystacks, topiaries and washing lines before the balloon finally comes to rest on a railway bridge.
 Walker notices a train coming, so they quickly drag Mainwaring and the balloon off the bridge, and Mainwaring collapses as the platoon secure the balloon.

-Unfortunately, when an RAF Squadron Leader turns up, Jones orders the platoon to salute, therefore releasing the balloon, and starting the chase all over again.
+Unfortunately, when an RAF Squadron Leader turns up, Jones orders the platoon to salute, thus releasing the balloon, and starting the chase all over again.